One question that keeps coming back from my readers is if I have an eco-friendly substitute for plastic wrap for dough?

-Inside the oven with a glass of boiled water
+10. Put the dough inside the oven with a glass of boiled water

 I read on several forums this method works quite well.
 You insert the dough (inside a bowl but uncovered) with a glass of boiled water into the not-running oven or microwave.
 The moist environment keeps the dough from developing a crust.